 Breast cancer is a common type of cancer among women all over the world.
 Successful treatment and prevention of death greatly depends on early detection.
 Mammography is so far the gold standard for screening breast cancer.
 But mammogram has high false positive rates for early stage detection and especially not highly reliable for younger women since their breasts are composed of dense breast tissues.
 Despite continued efforts and some progress, efficient early stage breast cancer detection is still an unsolved challenge.
 Radar based microwave imaging can be a promising alternative to mammography as it is a non-ionising as well as a non-invasive technique.
 In the microwave frequency range of interest the attenuation due to breast tissue is low enough to obtain image of the entire breast.
 All these facts have motivated the researchers to develop microwave imaging techniques for the early detection of breast cancer [1-3].

-Hossain, MD, Abedin, MJ & Mohan, AS 2014, 'Beamspace based time reversal processing for breast cancer detection', 2012 IEEE Antennas and Propagation Society International Symposium (APSURSI), IEEE Antennas-and-Propagation-Society International Symposium (APSURSI), IEEE, Chicago, USA.View/Download from: UTS OPUS or Publisher's site
+Hossain, MD, Abedin, MJ & Mohan, AS 2014, 'Beamspace based time reversal processing for breast cancer detection', 2012 IEEE Antennas and Propagation Society International Symposium (APSURSI), IEEE Antennas-and-Propagation-Society International Symposium (APSURSI), IEEE, Chicago, USA.View/Download from: Publisher's site

 We use time reversal microwave imaging to detect and classify benign and malignant breast cancer lesions in numerical phantoms.
 We employed Time Reversal MUSIC (TR MUSIC) method to detect breast tumors in the presence of adipose and fibroglandular breast tissues.
 The classification of tumors is made based on the analysis of singular values of the multistatic matrix.
 We consider two different bands of frequencies 0.9-3 GHz and 3-10 GHz to show that in 0.9-3 GHz frequency band some distinct features for classification for breast tumors can be extracted.